AlexandraEL9/MS2-seize-the-day/README.md

 ![Header section](./docs/bugs-fixes/bugs-current-time-2.png)
 <br>

-- - *Button displays and changing/ 'toggling' the display- :* This refers to the 'Dark Mode/ Light Mode' button and the Pomodoro Timer's 'Start/ Pause' button.
+-  *Button displays and changing/ 'toggling' the display:* This refers to the 'Dark Mode/ Light Mode' button and the Pomodoro Timer's 'Start/ Pause' button.
 In the initial build, these displayed as they are above with both options on or- in the case of the Pomodoro timer- as two separate button.
 This made the buttons to large, not clear/ specific, or -in the case of the pomodoro timer- the use of two buttons made the interface busy and I want to keep the page as clean and clear as possible. <br>
 Through research and a tutorial on 'scrimba', I found a way to change the display using 'text.content' which <br>
 The basic code looked like this:
 ![Basic code from tutorial](./docs/bugs-fixes/bugs-button-display-1.png)<br>